-NBC, which aired the ceremony for many years, announced in May it would not broadcast the 2022 show because "change of this magnitude takes time and work."
+In response, the major studios turned their backs on the Globes, and NBC, the show's usual broadcast home, announced it would not air the ceremony.
 (NBC News and the NBC broadcast networks are both units of NBCUniversal.)

-"We’re writing a new script," the Golden Globes tweeted last week.
+“We’re writing a new script,” the Golden Globes tweeted in December.